sebastianbergt/flutter-devcontainer/README.md

 --------------------

 *archived* this is quite old and I'm not maintaining it.
 Feel free to fork it :)
+--> Forked it from the original owner.
+Got it to build web and linux target

 A Dockerfile & config for developing with [Flutter](https://flutter.dev/) and the [VS Remote - Containers](https://code.visualstudio.com/docs/remote/containers)